Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/qualtrics-cohort.md

 ## Considerations

 - In Qualtrics, your cohorts appear as `[Amplitude] <cohort name> (<cohort ID>)`, with a value of `active`.
 If a user doesn't exist in Qualtrics, a contact is added to the mailing list.
 See the [Qualtrics documentation](https://www.qualtrics.com/support/iq-directory/lists-tab/creating-mailing-lists/) for more information.
+- This integration supports only Email as a user_id mapping option.

 ## Setup